seedcase-project/team/entries/update-meetings.md

 ---

-While we try to limit meetings as much as is appropriate, we do have weekly update meetings.
+While we try to limit meetings as much as is appropriate, we do have twice-weekly update meetings.
 We draw inspiration from ["daily scrums"](https://www.scrum.org/resources/what-is-a-daily-scrum) to keep each other updated on what everyone else is doing.
-Except, instead of daily, we have them weekly.
+Except, instead of daily, we have them twice-weekly.
 These are some guidelines on running these update meetings:

 -   Keep meeting to \~30 minute